fbmnds/AsciiToSvg/README.md

 The inspiration of the approach was influenced by the workflow description of the project documentation process in the [ZeroMQ Guide][2].

-The tool used by the ZeroMQ project to convert plain ASCII text input into SVG vector graphics is an [interesting tool set][3] consisting of a Perl wrapper script for a PHP port of a C Parser/Lexer based package.
+The ZeroMQ project team  is using an  [interesting tool set][3] to convert plain ASCII text input into SVG vector graphics consisting of a Perl wrapper script for a PHP port of a C Parser/Lexer based package.
+Interestingly, the sourcecode comments contain a hint, that parts of this software is current use of the SQlite project, but I did not check this.

-AsciiToSvg is a F# implementation of a tool that serves the same purpose as the Perl/PHP/C tool.
+AsciiToSvg is a F# implementation that serves the same purpose as this Perl/PHP/C tool.
-It is potentially a nifty enhancement for the [FSharp.Formatting](https://github.com/tpetricek/FSharp.Formatting) tool.
+It is potentially a nifty enhancement for the [FSharp.Formatting][14] tool.

 ## Why another implementation?

-The existing implementation comes with nice examples.
-I especially like the logo:
+The existing implementation comes with nice examples, especially the logo:

 ![OriginalAsciiToSvgLogo](https://github.com/fbmnds/AsciiToSvg/blob/master/AsciiToSvg/AsciiToSvg.Tests/TestPngFiles/OriginalAsciiToSvgLogo.png?raw=true)

-The current version of the the F# implementation does not support color and shading options.
-I assume no problems to add this support within the next few months.
+The current version of the the F# implementation does not yet support color and shading options but this is work in progress.

 While the existing tool serves serious doumentation purposes, it failed to render the first example that I tried.
 The tool actually bailed out with an Out-of-Memory exception on this input: